contains the active ingredient dosulepin (dothiepin) hydrochloride

 Families and caregivers of children and adolescents being treated with Dosulepin Mylan

-need to monitor these patients for the emergence
+need to monitor these patients for the emergence of:

 restlessness or difficulty sitting still